postsharp/Metalama.Documentation/content/conceptual/deployment/deployment.md

 # Deployment and Configuration

-The following articles describe the components that make Metalama, how to install them, and how to configure Metalama before use.
+The following articles describe the components that make Metalama and how to install them, plus how to configure Metalama before use.

 | Article | Description |
 |---------|-------------|